7 Types of Digital Marketing Materials You Must Have

 6 – Lead magnets

-We saw above that websites, blog posts, and social media posts are crucial for your marketing, especially to get traffic to your website.
+We saw above that websites, blog posts, and social media posts are crucial for your marketing, especially for getting traffic.

 But that is just the first step.
-Once visitors land on your site, you need to build a relationship through email marketing (still one of the most effective marketing methods) with them, so they keep revisiting your site and engaging with you.
+Once visitors land on your site, you must build a relationship with them through email marketing (still one of the most effective marketing methods), so they keep revisiting and engaging with you.

-A lead magnet is a free giveaway that you share with your audience for their email address.
+A lead magnet is a free giveaway you share with your audience for their email address.

 Five types of lead magnets that are highly effective: